OmkarChitragar/M1_GkQuiz_-Utility-/1_Requirements/README.md

 the quiz by entering their credientials.
 Depending upon the user's score in the quiz, the user is provided with good/average/poor general knowledge as a result.
 User can end the quiz with end option and restart the quiz with restart option.

+## Identifying Features

+* User can enter the username in order to particapate in the quiz.
+* User can attempt the quiz and view the result.
+* User can end the quiz.
+* User can restarts the quiz.

 ## Requirements

 * High Level Requirements